Monday, June 10, 2013

 In the Simpsons episode "The Old Man and the Lisa" which first aired in 1997, Lisa helps Mr. Burns regain his lost fortunes by inadvertently giving him the idea to "recycle" sea creatures into slurry.
 After Burns sells the business, he offers her a check for $12 million as her share of the profits.
 Lisa has a crisis of conscience about where the money came from, however, and tears up the check instead.

-As a result of cautionary tales like this, some of us sought shelter in indie rock, which was explicitly designed to help bands avoid Pearl Jam's fate—or worse, the fate of those who tried for that level of fame and failed.
+As a result of cautionary tales like this, some of us sought shelter in indie rock, which was explicitly designed to help bands avoid Pearl Jam's fate— or worse, the fate of those who tried for that level of fame and failed.
 When you stay small, you get to stay in control.
 You get to keep your soul.

 Because ultimately, those who choose independence recognise that they're human.
 They're not good enough to scale, and so they don't try.
 Sure, every now and again, one of the countless indie bands out there does manage to win over a large audience, but they typically fade out as quickly as they came, making their short-lived success most likely the result of chance or favoritism.
 Of course, we'll attribute it to hard work or some innate quality instead, validating our belief in the virtue of independence.
 Unfortunately, this also warps our understanding of what it truly takes to compete, and then we wonder why their success isn't so easily repeated.

 But there's really no mystery here.
 Independence means giving up scale and leverage in exchange for retaining individual freedom and control.
 And this applies to indie labels as well.
-Unlike Geffen, who signed both Guns n' Roses and their future archrivals Nirvana with no other concern than profit and prestige, an indie label carefully screens each new addition to its roster, ensuring first and foremost that they're the right fit.
+Unlike Geffen, who signed both Guns N' Roses and their future archrivals Nirvana with no other concern than profit and prestige, an indie label carefully screens each new addition to its roster, ensuring first and foremost that they're the right fit.
 When preserving one's identity is paramount, scale and leverage simply can't factor into the decision-making process.
 So while indie rock should have produced the next two or three Radioheads by now, statistically speaking, it has instead produced none.
 This is a feature, not a bug.

 As one of indie rock's rejects, I was awoken to the absurdities of the world built by Generation X pretty early on.
 Lately, though, I've been sensing a similar dissatisfaction amongst the younger crowd.
 Perhaps it was there all along; we'd just never crossed paths.
 But I do believe we'll reach a critical mass soon, at which point the next generation will openly question the notion that independence should be the highest virtue.
 In a world where people are literally starving, why would you resent being given free bread?
 Especially when you're perfectly free to spend it on the things you believe in?

 For the Millennials, then, virtue won't be about identity, but about impact.
-And making an impact means seeking out interdependence, in order to maximise leverage and the chance to scale.
+And making an impact means seeking out inter-dependence, in order to maximise leverage and the chance to scale.

 Because ultimately, those who choose interdependence also recognise that they're human.
-They're not good enough to scale either—on their own, that is.
+They're not good enough to scale either— on their own, that is.
 But when they team up with other individuals, each of whom has something remarkable and unique to offer, they can accomplish superhuman feats, at will, again and again.[2]
 When we come together with others to create something greater than the sum of its parts, we become, quite literally, superhuman.

 Maybe I'm just seeing what I want to see, but these days, signs of an upcoming change really do seem to be cropping up everywhere.
 Here's one example: twentysomethings pursuing lucrative careers, thus having more money to give away.
 At the very least, this isn't something you would have read about twenty years ago.
 As the article explains: